 Martino et al., 2017 assessed the QoL in patients with multiple myeloma who had undergone autologous stem cell transplantation (ASCT).
 Based on the patient’s preference for inpatient or outpatient care model, QoL was assessed using FACT-BMT at three points; 7 days before ASCT (Baseline), 7+ days after ASCT and 30+ days after ASCT.
-Using the FACT-BMT, QoL difference between inpatients and outpatients were compared.
+Using the FACT-BMT, QoL differences between inpatients and outpatients were compared.
 Inpatients showed a higher mean score compared to outpatients in physical well-being.
 However, outpatients showed a higher mean score for social/family well-being in comparison to inpatients.

 Pulewka et al., 2017 focused their attention on graft-versus-host disease after allogeneic hematopoietic stem-cell transplantation (alloHSCT).
 The study compared QoL assessment through FACT-BMT for adolescent and young adult (AYA) and elderly patients.
 Assessment comparison revealed that AYA group reported higher physical well-being and activity scores on the FACT-BMT assessment than the non-AYA group.